iccmr-quantum/q1synth/README.md

 # Q1Synth
+A built version of this app is hosted at [https://iccmr-q1synth-proto.cephasteom.co.uk/](https://iccmr-q1synth-proto.cephasteom.co.uk/).

 Rotate the qubit to interpolate between different synthesis parameters on each axis.
 Measure the qubit for it to collapse to either 1 or 0.
 At the time of writing, this app is hosted [here](https://qusynth.cephasteom.co.uk/).